MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 ```

 ### misty.TakeDepthPicture

 Provides the current distance of objects from Misty’s Occipital Structure Core depth sensor.
 Note that depending on the scene being viewed, the sensor may return a large proportion of "unknown" values in the form of `NaN` ("not a number") values.

+```javascript
+// Syntax
+misty.TakeDepthPicture([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
+```

-**Note:** Make sure to use `misty.StartSlamStreaming()` to open the data stream from Misty's depth sensor before using this command.
+Make sure to use `misty.StartSlamStreaming()` to open the data stream from Misty's depth sensor before using this command.
 Mapping or tracking does not need to be active to use this command.

+{{box op="start" cssClass="boxed noteBox"}}
 **Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
 By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
 For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).

-```javascript
-// Syntax
-misty.TakeDepthPicture([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
-```
+{{box op="end"}}

 Arguments

 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If empty, the default callback function (`_<COMMAND>`) is called.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).
 * skillToCall (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.